 Typical grower: Growers who are new to aquaponics, often creating a small starter greenhouse to gain experience, possibly expanding to a larger operation later.
 Usually self-funded, these greenhouses do not generate significant profits but can feed friends and family, or supplement a small CSA with year-round produce.
 Jerome Peloquin refers to this scale as the “sustenance” business model, as it typically provides only for the grower and family/community members, but does not generate significant financial returns.

 - Mid-Size commercial (3,000 – 10,000 sq. ft.)

 Typical grower: Growers are often entrepreneurs with some aquaponics or commercial greenhouse experience.
 They want to expand to building a sustainable, community-oriented business.
 The greenhouse is often managed by a few employees, with the owner often having a hands-on or managerial role (and often have second jobs).
 Many growers find supplementary income from non-growing operations, such as consulting, events, classes, etc. A larger greenhouse allows for greater production and a more financially stable business.
 Markets are typically local restaurants and farmers markets.

 - Large-scale commercial (> 10,000 sq. ft.)

-Typical grower / owner: In these cases, the owner is rarely the main grower.
+Typical grower/owner: In these cases, the owner is rarely the main grower.
 More commonly, the owner is an investor (probably one of several).
 Greenhouses are more advanced and automated, and run by an organized team (one or more head growers, and several laborers).
-Outlets for the produce are large-scale retailers and food distributors.
+Outlets for the products are large-scale retailers and food distributors.
 In these cases, the operation is competing with large-scale hydroponic growers (along with all the other commercial produce).
 The size imposes a much greater financial risk.
 But with increased risk, comes the potential for greater returns.